To Top

 Kalshi focuses on serious economic, financial, and policy-related markets.
 On Kalshi, you can trade contracts on topics like inflation rates, unemployment figures, Federal Reserve decisions, and other macroeconomic indicators.

 It’s not all serious stuff at Kalshi, though.
-You can also find markets on weather events, entertainment awards, and other pop culture happenings.
-Kalshi steers clear of gambling-specific or sports outcomes due to regulatory constraints.
+You can also find markets on sports, weather events, entertainment awards, and other pop culture happenings as well.

 Polymarket